guitarvydas/guitarvydas.github.io/_posts/2021-07-26-What-Is-A-Program.md

 From my perspective, a *computer* is a *machine* that can be used to augment human capabilities.

-As such, we want to learn how to control such machines.
+We want to learn how to control such machines.

 This leads to the question of "what is a programming language?".